dingyuqi/keep-it-simple-site/docs/en/5. Model/2024-12-27-ORB-SLAM2 installation.md

 :::

 ::: steps
 1. Configure Ubuntu's resource library.
+(Optional)

     ![Ubuntu resource library configuration](/illustration/ubuntu-resource-conf.png)
     ::: tip
-    The URL of `Download from` is most effective when using Alibaba Cloud's link.
+    If you are in China, the URL of `Download from` is most effective when using Alibaba Cloud's link.
     ``` text
     http://mirrors.aliyun.com/ubuntu
     ```